-Cheryl A. LaFleur is a Distinguished Visiting Fellow at the Center on Global Energy Policy.
-She a nationally-recognized energy leader.
+Cheryl A. LaFleur is a Non-Resident Fellow and Advisory Board Member at the Center on Global Energy Policy.
+She is a nationally-recognized energy leader.
 Effective October 1, 2019, LaFleur was named to the Board of Directors of the Independent System Operator of New England (ISO-NE), the independent, not-for-profit organization that plans and operates the power system and administers wholesale electricity markets for the New England region.

 Previously, LaFleur was one of the longest-serving commissioners on the Federal Energy Regulatory Commission (FERC). nominated by President Obama in 2010 and 2014 serving until August 2019.
 She served as Chairman was 2014-15 and as Acting Chairman from 2013-14 and during 2017.
 She successfully navigated nearly a decade of change in the nation's energy industry, power supply, and political leadership, helping FERC respond effectively to major energy challenges and opportunities across the electric, natural gas, and oil sectors.

 LaFleur helped lead the FERC's work to adapt the nation's energy markets and infrastructure to ongoing changes in the nation's resource mix due to the growth of gas and renewables and to changing climate and environmental goals.
 She also played a leading role in FERC's efforts to assure the reliability and security of the energy grid in response to emerging security threats.

 Earlier in her career, LaFleur had more than 20 years’ experience as a leader in the electric and natural gas industry.
 She served as executive vice president and acting CEO of National Grid USA, responsible for the delivery of electricity to 3.4 million customers in the Northeast.
 She led major efforts to improve reliability and employee safety, and led award-winning conservation and demand response programs for customers.